-Even though the future of hot desking looks promising, some critics have approached the question of hot Desking with hesitation and with a word of warning.
+Even though the future of Hot desking looks promising, some critics have approached the question of hot Desking with hesitation and with a word of warning.
 In this blog post, we will go through some of the problems with Hot Desking, and how you can solve them.

 It is important to discuss raised issues regarding Hot Desking in order to find effective solutions, but also to highlight how technical developments and modern software solutions already has solved many of these concerns.
-It is also important to discuss office culture in general, and how our changing view of office work alternates the way we approach desk management in general, and therefore how desk seating is done.
+It is also important to discuss office culture in general, and how our changing view of office work alternates the way we approach desk management and office space management in general, and therefore how desk seating is done.
 In this blog, we will discuss three of the most prominent concerns with hot desking, and how you can solve them.

 Hot Desking and cooperation

 One issue that is frequently raised regards the overall cooperation in the office.
 How do you make sure new employees receive the help they need if everyone is spread out?
 Is it even possible to have quick and small meetings?
 Teams need to be together so how does hot desking help the company?

 Let us start with the question of new employees.
 How do you guarantee that new employees get seats next to the boss or the colleagues within the team?
 This can become a vast issue if hot desking is implemented without any form of software system, or without also having desk hoteling as an option.
 No one should have an office with only hot desks, it is important that employees can book desks for the reason stated above.
 One easy way to manage this is to give managers the freedom to book desks in advance for their team, so they can work together the days when it is needed.
 The new employees can then be sure to have a good introduction together with their team.
 With a software system, like the Flowmap in place, it is possible to plan the desks booking, keeping everything flexible and at the same time ensure stability for newcomers.